 We are self-funded, relying on fundraising events as Fetes and Shows and any donations made by people that we are able to help.
 The money raised is spent on vet bills, food and medication for the varied selection of creatures that we care for until they are fit and able to be released back into the wild where they belong.

 We feel strongly that the future of our environment and the creatures that live in it is in the hands of today’s children and young people and we believe that it is important that they see and learn about our native wildlife.
-To this we give talks to brownies, cub scout groups, schools and playgroups, who sometimes want to make a donation and we never say no!
+To this, we give talks to brownies, cub scout groups, schools and playgroups, who sometimes want to make a donation and we never say no!

-Animals to we care for
+Animals we care for